Weekly rig count

 Monthly rig count

-A falling rig count suggests that the offshore drilling (IYE) industry may be struggling, and vice versa.
-The industry outlook also impacts the outlook for companies such as Transocean (RIG), Ensco (ESV), Seadrill (SDRL), Rowan Companies (RDC), and Diamond Offshore Drilling (DO).
+A falling rig count suggests that the offshore drilling (IYE) industry may be struggling.
+It suggests a bleak outlook for companies such as Transocean (RIG), Ensco (ESV), Seadrill (SDRL), Rowan Companies (RDC), and Diamond Offshore (DO).